-Mental health is an extremely important topic that should be discussed especially in communities where such a topic is tabooed.
+Mental health is an extremely important and should be discussed especially in communities where such a topic is tabooed.
 Often, you see mental health being brushed off within minority communities and not too many individuals realize that it’s okay not to be okay and that you shouldn’t feel afraid or uncomfortable when discussing these topics.

 Last week, I had the incredible opportunity of interviewing Rowana Abbensetts, founder of Spoken Black Girl Magazine, for the Phenomenal Women Project.
 She is an advocate for mental health and uses her platform to bring awareness to not only mental health, but also self-care and wellness for Black women.

 Rowana was born in Brooklyn, New York but was raised in Jamaica, Queens and is a proud Guyanese-American!
 She sees herself as a curious, ambitious and compassionate woman and when asked why, she stated: